-On March 28, 2019, Ohio will update its child support guidelines for the first time in 25 years.
-Many of the specifics are not yet finalized, but much of the framework has been established by the legislature through Ohio House Bill 366, which was signed into law earlier this year.
+Effective March 28, 2019, Ohio updated its child support guidelines for the first time in 25 years.
+The framework has been established by the legislature through Ohio House Bill 366, which was signed into law in 2018.

-If you are currently under a Child Support Order in the State of Ohio, you will want to keep track of the upcoming changes and figure out if obtaining a modification under the new laws will benefit you.
+If you are currently under a Child Support Order in the State of Ohio, check out the changes changes below to see if obtaining a modification under the new laws might benefit you.

 Key Changes to the Ohio Child Support Laws:

 - Updates to the economic tables, changing the formulas for determining the amounts owed for support based on the parent’s incomes.

 - Increases the $150,000 income “cap” that existed in the current tables up to $300,000 of combined income for calculating child support using the tables.

 - Creates an automatic 10% reduction in the child support amount when the payor has a “standard parenting time order” (90 nights or more) and the payor is actually exercising the parenting time.

 - In shared parenting cases with equal parenting time (over 147 nights), the court is required to explain why it is NOT granting a downward deviation from the child support guideline amount.